unidavemeyer/pygame-rpg/README.md

    * support grinding in the world?
    * unlock equipment, or just do stat gains?
    * allow player choice, or simply increase things automatically via whatever forumulas we cook up?
- * What is hero death model?
-   * Do we start again, prior room?
-   * Do we allow some kind of actual progress save system?